Tunku Annuar: Death and funeral

 Tunku Annuar died at 12:20 am on 21 May 2014 at Pantai Hospital in Ipoh, Perak, of a heart attack.
-He was 74.
+He was 76.
 His body was laid to rest at the Kedah Royal Mausoleum in Langgar, Kedah, after Asr prayers.

 Before his death, he was presumably thought to be the successor to the throne of Kedah, since the Raja Muda (Crown Prince) who his elder half-brother, Tunku Abdul Malik was considered incapacitated due to old age, and then the subsequent successors will follow his lineage.
 Due to his death, his descendants has been by-passed and his younger brother, Tunku Sallehuddin was proclaimed the next heir and Raja Muda of Kedah on 15 December 2016.

+Under lineal primogeniture or the doctrine of ‘representation in blood’, Tunku Annuar’s descendants are the true heir of the Badlishah dynasty.
+Lineal primogeniture determine that the throne is passed through the sons of the eldest son.